MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 This kind of kernel panic is associated with kernel bugs or third-party kernel bugs.

-To fix kernel bugs, search the vendor Knowledge Base by using the kernel BUG string, and look for known issues in the corresponding kernel version your system is running.
+To fix kernel bugs, search the vendor Knowledge Base by using the kernel BUG string and look for known issues in the corresponding kernel version your system is running.
 Here are some important vendor resources:

 - [Red Hat Kernel Oops Analyzer](https://access.redhat.com/labs/kerneloopsanalyzer/)